nichoth/resume/src/resume.md

 * Invintus Media
 * June 2016 &ndash; Feb 2019

-Implemented a more efficient front-end architecture for the React-based CMS used to manage video content.
+Implemented a more efficient front-end architecture for a React-based CMS used to manage video content, improved UX for an in-browser video management application.

 ### Front-End Developer
 * Fresh Consulting